All Saints Presbyterian Church (ASPC) is a relatively new church but one with roots stretching back much longer.

 A Move to Newcastle – for All Saints

-After many years of meeting in the Lobley Hill Community Centre in Gateshead (a provision which God used powerfully for His Kingdom) we have been prayerfully led to a new home for the Church - All Saints Church on Pilgrim Street in Newcastle, just above the quayside near the Tyne Bridge.
-Having signed a 150 year lease for the building with Newcastle Council in summer 2019 construction and renovation work began, culminating in the ReformationUK Conference which met there in October 2019.
+After many years of meeting in the Lobley Hill Community Centre in Gateshead, we were prayerfully led to our current home, All Saints Church on Pilgrim Street in Newcastle, located just above the quayside near the Tyne Bridge.
+In the summer of 2019, we signed a 150-year lease for the building with Newcastle Council and construction and renovation work began immediately.
+We began use of the building with our annual ReformationUK Conference in October 2019.

-The first services there were the installation of our Minister for Pastoral Care, Revd Benjamin Wontrop on Saturday 12th October 2019 and then our thanksgiving and dedication services on Sunday the 13th October 2019.
-We give thanks to God for His goodness to us thus far and we prayerfully rely on Him as we look to proclaim His truth to the people of the North East and worship Him here, with all the saints.
+The first services there were the installation of our Minister for Pastoral Care, Revd Benjamin Wontrop on Saturday 12th October 2019, followed by our thanksgiving and dedication services on Sunday the 13th October 2019.
+We give thanks to God for His goodness to us so far and prayerfully rely on Him as we look to proclaim His truth to the people of the North East and worship Him with all the saints here.